newrelic-experimental/nr1-ingest-metric-script/README.md

 ## getting started
+Copy the `ingest-metric-script-example.js` file and update as indicated below:

   1. _Required_ - Update the `QUERYKEY`, `INSERTAPIKEY`, and `ACCOUNTID` variables
   2. _Optional_ - Update the `HOURS` variable to set the time interval for the query (i.e., do you want to capture data ingestion for the past 1, 24, 168 hours?) - by default, this is set to 1
   3. _Optional_ - Update the faceted attribute used for each query (i.e., `FACET_METRICS`, `FACET_BROWSER`, `FACET_TRACING`, etc.). - by default, the value for `APM Events`, `Metrics`, `Browser Events`, `Tracing`, and `Mobile Events` is `appName`, for `Infrastructure Processes` and `Infrastructure Hosts` is `hostname`, for `Logging` is `labels.app`, for `Pixie` is `k8s.cluster.name`, and for `Networking Monitoring` is `instrumentation.name`